arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-lvgl/content.md

 -   Portenta H7 board (<https://store.arduino.cc/portenta-h7>)
 -   USB C cable (either USB A to USB C or USB C to USB C)
 -   Arduino IDE 1.8.10+  or Arduino Pro IDE 0.0.4+
--   USB-C hub with HDMI
+-   USB-C hub with HDMI [The one we used](https://www.dustinhome.se/product/5011166993/travel-port-usb-c-total)
 -   External monitor
 -   HDMI cable